 The Russian Solitaire rule says that the Tableau cards can only be built on cards:

 In this Russian Solitaire Tableau, you can't move a black 4 on top of the 5 of Hearts in the second pile.
 But you can move the 4 of Hearts from the column 5 to the 5 of Hearts!

 This slight variation in building Tableau make the game more difficult to win.
-With Yukon, you can win about 1 in a 4 game.
-With Russian Solitaire, you should expect around 1 in 20 games...
+With Yukon, you can win about 1 in 10 games.
+With Russian Solitaire, you should expect around 1 in 30 games...